Understanding COSHH: Essential Guidelines for Workplace Safety

 Training is essential for ensuring employees understand COSHH and the hazards of the substances they handle.
 Key training components should include:

-• Regular COSHH Training: Hold sessions that cover safe handling procedures and emergency response.
+Regular COSHH Training: Hold sessions that cover safe handling procedures and emergency response.

-• Accessible Safety Information: Provide clear, understandable documents regarding the properties and dangers of hazardous substances.
+Accessible Safety Information: Provide clear, understandable documents regarding the properties and dangers of hazardous substances.

 Implementing effective training increases awareness and empowers employees to take responsibility for their safety.

-Recognising Hazardous Signs
+Recognizing Hazardous Signs

 It is essential for employees to recognize hazardous signs when working with dangerous substances.
 Well-placed signage should indicate areas where hazardous materials are stored or used.
 Employees should be trained to interpret these signs effectively.
-For instance, a sign with a skull and crossbones indicates that a substance is toxic, urging extra caution.
+For example, a sign with a skull and crossbones indicates that a substance is toxic, urging extra caution.

 Resources for COSHH Compliance